 The next revolution, a step beyond Fast-Fashion

 Millennials and technology are accelerating fashion lifecycles.
 “See Now, Buy Now” is the next “commodity” for mass-market and luxury apparel retailers.
-Rebecca Minkoff, Ralph Lauren, Tommy Hilfiger, Burberry…are some examples of brands that are going “direct to consumer”.
+Rebecca Minkoff, Ralph Lauren, Tommy Hilfiger or Burberry are some examples of brands that are going “direct to consumer”.
 This last move shortens the traditional gap between the runway show and retail availability and even Prada is offering a couple of bags right after their runway AW16.
 Facebook, corporate apps, Snapchat are some of the platforms used to connect the new releases (most of them, capsule collections) to brand lovers.

-We, as Millennials, redefined ordinary retail channels while modifying the usual path to purchase: from Research Online, Purchase Online (ROPO) to Showrooming.
+Millennials redefined ordinary retail channels while modifying the usual journey to purchase: from Research Online, Purchase Online (ROPO) to Showrooming.
 We are used to the ephemeral and this is already impacting product design and planning.
 Zara has already implemented RFID globally and customers can check the real availability of a SKU in its offline and online stores.
 Modern Liquidity is changing the rules.
-Retail players that will adapt faster to the sharing, experience, customize and sustainable economy will be more likely to prevail.
+Retail players that will adapt faster to the sharing, experience, customize and sustainable circular economy will be more likely to prevail.
 The ones betting for immediacy will succeed.